Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 3. Ensure Proper Ventilation:

 Do you need ventilation for sublimation?
-Of course, you do.
-Make sure that the sublimation printing is done in a well-ventilated area.
-Installing an exhaust system near the heat press is crucial to control smells and fumes emitted during the production process.
+Yes.
+Make sure that sublimation printing is done in a well-ventilated area.
+For frequent pressing or small rooms, an exhaust system near the heat press is one of the best ways to reduce odors and fumes at the source.

 This will help to prevent the accumulation of any harmful fumes that may be produced during the process.
 Here are some tips for you.